nod-ai/iree-amd-aie/README.md

 ## Enabling in IREE

-Currently (12/12/2023) we are waiting for an MLIR fix in the transform dialect, and so cannot build with the latest IREE (and its LLVM submodule).
-To pin IREE and its submodules to a amd-aie compatible version, run
+To pin IREE and its submodules (LLVM, etc) to commits which are compatible with this plugin, run

 ```
 python3 sync_deps.py